1990 Mongolian parliamentary election: 1990 Democratic Revolution

-The demonstrations continued, however, (largely as a consequence of the lack of funding and media access for the newly formed opposition parties in contrast to the Mongolian People's Revolutionary Party) and the army was used against the demonstrators in April.
-Meetings were held with the opposition on April 30 and free elections to the Hural were agreed on May 14.
+The demonstrations continued, however, (largely as a consequence of the lack of funding and media access for the newly formed opposition parties in contrast to the ruling MPRP), and the Mongolian People's Army was used against the demonstrators in April.
+Meetings were held with the opposition on April 30, and free elections to the legislature were agreed on May 14.